Chris-Kellett/brighthr-checkout/Developers.md

 `SKUCache`: When the SKUCache is in operation (as defined in `Config.cs`), this is where the last SKU list is stored.

-`CurrentCat`: The collection of scanned items associated with the current session.
+`CurrentCart`: The collection of scanned items associated with the current session.

 ### Enums.cs
 This file houses all `enums` which are used globally within the Class Library.